 You must have read these terms and conditions, this waiver and the rules and regulations that constitute the conditions of entry.
 You must fully understand the conditions and understand that you have given up substantial rights by indicating that you have read these by ticking the “Acceptance of the Conditions of Entry” during the entry process.
 You declare to have done so freely and without inducement, coercion, or duress.
 You accept the waiver contained therein to be a complete and unconditional release of all liability to the greatest extent allowed by law.
 You agree that, if any portion of this waiver is held to be invalid, the balance of the waiver shall continue in full force and effect.

 Compliance with Terms and Conditions of Entry

 You understand that failure to comply with the terms and conditions listed above could result in disqualification from the race.
 You agree to comply with all the Event’s terms and conditions of entry.
 You acknowledge and understand that the Organiser of the Event will use reasonable efforts to ensure that all other participants abide by the terms and conditions of entry, but cannot guarantee that the participants will abide by these terms and conditions.
 Your indication of such during the entry process indicates that you have read, understood and accept all terms and conditions, and that you agree to abide by the rules and regulations and accept the waiver.

 You have paid your entry fee to cover your individual entry into the Guernsey Ultra GU36.
-If unable to participate, refunds will only be given in accordance with the published refund policy (see the Enter Race page or above).
+If unable to participate, refunds will only be given in accordance with the published refund policy (see above).